BaptisteSadoughi/CapuchinsDNAm/README.md

 This repository contains the scripts used to analyze DNA methylation profiles measured from blood, fecal, and urine samples in two species of capuchin monkeys.

-Note that all steps were performed on the Arizona State University SOL higher-performance computing clusters.
+Note that all steps were performed on the Arizona State University SOL higher-performance computing cluster.
 We have used R version 4.4.0 in the RStudio interface.
 The first processing steps of raw fastq files were performed using a bash shell, with required software and binaries in the PATH.
 Versions for softwares used in the shell environment are specified in the corresponding scripts.
 We did our best to keep R packages up-to-date until the end of the analysis in May 2025.